🔄

 A common concern with glass doors is fragility, but the glass used in commercial doors is anything but delicate.
 Most are made with tempered glass, a type of safety glass that is heat-treated to be much stronger than standard glass.
 As CDF Distributors explains, "tempered glass is one of the most popular choices for commercial doors due to its strength and safety features."
 It’s designed to withstand harsh weather, from strong winds to heavy rain, as well as accidental impacts.
 If it does break, it shatters into small, dull pieces rather than dangerous shards, significantly reducing the risk of injury.

-Rely on Commercial-Grade Hardware
+Why Commercial-Grade Hardware Matters

 A great door is more than just its frame and panels; its performance depends heavily on its hardware.
 Hinges, locks, and handles on a commercial door need to withstand constant use, which is why commercial-grade hardware is essential.
 This heavy-duty hardware is built for longevity and reliable performance, ensuring your door operates smoothly and securely for years.
 As the National Association of Architectural Metal Manufacturers (NAAMM) points out, experienced manufacturers equip their doors with "commercial-grade hardware for enhanced performance."
 We work closely with trade professionals to ensure every door is outfitted with the right hardware for the job.